AniruddhaGawali/Restaurant_Application_GUI/README.md

 For managers its have very easy option to add, remove, reduce or increase the dishes and its quantity.
 It's simple used your notepad in yourcomputer to added the dishers

-But, it's only works on windows,but it still do the great job, It's to cheat in pricing
+But, it's only works on windows,but it still do the great job, It's hard to cheat it in pricing

 ## Features